paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/getting-started-first-ui.md

 > If you're using the VS Code extension, you'll be prompted to preview the UI.

+Paperclip files are just like any ordinary component file, so all we need to do is import PC components into a React component.
 In the same directory, create a file called `GroceryList.tsx` with this content:

 ```tsx
 import * as React from "react";